Why I’ll Never Buy Another Room Spray

 6 drops orange essential oil

 How to Make a DIY Essential Oil Room Spray:

 Using a funnel pour half a cup of distilled water and 2 tablespoons of vodka into a spray bottle.
 Add half a teaspoon of Epsom salt and 6 drops each of orange and grapefruit essential oils.
 Close the lid on the bottle and shake well to combine.
 A spray bottle with a fine mist is recommended.

 Yields: 5 ounces

 Add a printable room spray label to your spray bottle.
-Grab a sheet of 18 printable labels and more in the Life-n-Reflection Resource Library.
+Grab a sheet of 18 printable labels and more in the Simple Living Library.